 Actors, athletes, musicians, politicians, journalists, and celebrity chefs are among New Orleans’ most notable homeowners.
-Read below to find 5 of the most influential people who live in New Orleans, LA!
+Read below to find out about the 5 celebrities who call New Orleans home!

 Brad Pitt and Angelina Jolie (AKA Brangelina)